 This article will examine DKIM in detail and will give you an overview of how this email authentication method works.

-The DKIM protocol creates a cryptographic signature for each message sent to recipients, as well as a domain signature that is added to the message header.
+DKIM signature is a cryptographic signature that the DKIM protocol creates for each message sent to recipients, as well as a domain signature that is added to the message header.

 This signature is used by the receiver to verify that the message was actually sent by the domain owner and not someone else.
 It also verifies that the message has not been tampered with along its journey from sender to receiver.